columbia/whotoemail/README.md

 * purchasing@cs.columbia.edu: For all purchasing
 * reimbursement@cs.columbia.edu: For Reimbursement.
 Include reciepts and funding source

+Who should review reimbursements in concur?

+* Nancy (I think)

 Facilities and Administrative

 * faculty-affairs@cs.columbia.edu: for all incoming faculty matters (e.g., accounting, reappointments, new appointments, visa matters, and additional compensation requests)